oils-for-unix/blog-code/catbrain/doc/syntax.md

 - Quoted    'hi'
 - Operator  ; |    % [ ]   & { }

+  - I think I am relenting on $ " " - it causes more complexity, but users will want it
+    - well it depends if it is a low level language or not
+    - it's similar to the | problem ...
+    - if it's low level, then you punt | to something else
+    - ES shell rewrites it ...
+I guess we can rewrite |  - it's not the lowest level for sure

+  - LEAVE OUT OF FIRST PASS ~ * - these are commonly typed
+  - catbrain is a shell

 - anything else: lexical error
   - that means ( ) is reserved, but not used

 ## Grammar